Bascil/ussd-student-bursary-application/README.md

 This project supports both composer dependency management tool and can also be used without composer

-* Run the following command to clone this repository
+* Run the following command to clone this repo

 ```
 git clone https://github.com/Bascil/ussd-student-bursary-application.git